 Note: The boundary of many ranges is based on Exclusive Economic Zones (EEZ).
 Several EEZs are subject to contention.
 The boundaries depicted on this map are functional representations and should not be viewed as anything else.

 European maritime ranges are organized along two main regions, one linked to the Atlantic (British Isles, Europe Atlantic, and Northern Range) and the other to the Mediterranean (East and West).
 Due to relatively short hinterland distances, all these ranges compete with one another, with the Northern European range (13) assuming a level of dominance.
 For the African continent, the Southern Mediterranean range (16) represents a specific market of nonintegrated ports servicing their national markets and with limited competition.
 A similar observation applies to the West African (17), and East African (18) ranges where ports service poorly connected national markets with the setting up of inland corridors at an early stage.
+The lack of maritime orientation of Subsaharan African ports, particularly in West Africa, is mainly attributed to geography.
+There is a scarcity of good port sites and limited access to the hinterland through river systems punctuated by waterfalls and rapids and strong seasonal variations in water levels.
 South Africa (20) represents a specific range because of its higher level of economic development and because it is at the interface between two oceans with growing levels of transshipment.